modalitysystems/modalitysoftware-docs/twa/CollectingLogs.md

 ## 1 Windows Event Logs

+We recommend keeping 30 days of windows event logs on the collector virtual machine.

 Please collect all Applicaiton and System event logs for the collector Azure virtual machine

 Steps